-At Seattle Cancer Care Alliance (SCCA), we believe state-of-the-art care includes support for the healing of our patients in body, mind and spirit.
+At Fred Hutchinson Cancer Center, we believe state-of-the-art care includes support for the healing of our patients in body, mind and spirit.

 Integrative oncology is an evidence-based field of cancer care that utilizes mind-body practices, natural products and/or lifestyle modifications from different traditions alongside conventional cancer treatments.
 Our integrative medicine providers have expertise in mind-body medicine, acupuncture and naturopathic medicine.

 For your safety, we have temporarily canceled all in-person classes and events.
-This includes transplant and nutrition classes, yoga, gong bath meditation, crafts, and other patient groups that meet at SCCA and our housing facilities.
+This includes transplant and nutrition classes, yoga, gong bath meditation, crafts, and other patient groups that meet at Fred Hutch and our housing facilities.

 For updated information on COVID-19 as it relates to our clinics and community, please view here.